-Each November, Union welcomes pastors from around the country to their campus for education in the Art of Transitional ministry.
+Each autumn, Union welcomes pastors from around the country to their campus for education in the Art of Transitional Ministry.
 At this time, only week 1 is offered at this site.

 Everyone needs a quiet setting — a place to listen to God — again, or for the first time.
 Zephyr Point is one of those special places.
 Nestled in the Sierra Nevadas, on a half-mile of Lake Tahoe shoreline, Zephyr Point is one of the most beautiful retreat centers in all the world.